 - Wrap glass lids and other fragile or breakable items with packing paper or dish towels.

 - Fill the box with the nested pots and pans and lids.
-Stuff soft, moldable kitchen items, such as sponges, cleaning cloths, and towels, into empty spaces in the box to ensure that nothing moves around or shifts during the move.
+Stuff soft, moldable kitchen items, such as sponges, cleaning cloths, and towels, into empty spaces in the box to ensure that nothing shifts during the move.

 - Add pantry items on top, if there's room.
 This is the perfect place to put bags of flour, dried beans, or other pantry items that won't break.